PA 3: Inclusive and Participatory Governance – version 2.2

 How has this credit changed from STARS 2.1 to 2.2?

 Substantive changes have been made to this credit.
 A requirement that stakeholders of the highest governing body be elected and that staff representatives directly represent non-supervisory workers have been removed.
 A new part recognizing gender equity in governance is introduced, a subject addressed in the SDGs that has not been well addressed in STARS.
 A comprehensive list of differences can be found in the 2.2 Summary of changes.

 An institution’s highest governing body is the body with ultimate decision-making authority over the institution (e.g., the power to hire and fire the institution’s chief executive).
 This body might be called the board of trustees, board of governors, board of overseers, board of visitors, or some other nomenclature.
 For institutions that are part of larger systems, the highest governing body is typically the system-wide board.

 Do students, staff and/or faculty on the highest governing body have to be voting members to count for this credit?

 No, they don’t have to have voting privileges to count as representatives, but they do need to be “official” members of the highest governing body and elected by their peers.

-Can representatives of a subcommittee of the highest governing body count under Part 1 of this credit?
+Can representatives of a subcommittee of the highest governing body count under this credit?